 Answer: In the case of surge protection, bigger is better but not always necessary.
 The ratings on various brands of surge protection device’s vary and can be confusing.
 I think that it is best to do some homework before making a surge protection purchase.
 Read reviews from other purchasers, compare the manufacturer ratings, check the price ranges for your budget.

-Some whole house surge protection devices connect to a circuit breaker while others are designed to connect directly onto the main terminals without any circuit breaker protection or disconnect.
+Some whole house surge protection devices connect to a circuit breaker while others are designed to connect directly onto the main terminals in your electrical panel without any circuit breaker protection or disconnect.
 There are also surge protectors that plug directly onto the bus bar inside of an electrical panel in the same location that a circuit breaker plugs onto.
-I prefer the type that can be disconnected, if necessary for replacement or servicing.
+I prefer the type that can be disconnected if necessary for replacement or servicing.

-Something else you should know, protecting your computer and other home electronics from lightning is not as simple as just installing a surge protector.
+Protecting your computer and other home electronics from lightning is not as simple as just installing a surge protector.
 When a surge protector limits the high voltage from a lightning strike, it will need a means to dissipate the excess current.
 In a well grounded home the surge protector’s lightning current would automatically be diverted to earth ground.
 The same is true for a plug-in surge protector power strip.
-The plug-in receptacle ground is connected to the grounding electrode system for the entire house and will only be as effective as the entire system.
+The plug-in receptacle ground is connected to the grounding electrode system for the entire house and will only be as effective as the entire grounding system.

 The home’s metal water service pipe, ground rods, well casing, and other metal pipes can be part of the grounding electrode system.
 In an older home a weak link in the system due to a loose or non-existent connection or corrosion of a component may cause the surge protector to be ineffective or in some cases hazardous.